TenX-Renaissance/tenx-renaissance-landing/README.md

 # TENX Renaissance Landing Page

-A modern, responsive landing page for the TENX Renaissance token - a community-first memecoin with fair launch mechanics.
+A modern, responsive landing page for the TENX Renaissance token - a community-first memecoin with fair launch mechanics and zero taxes.

 ## 🚀 Live Site

 **URL**: https://tencoin.site

+## 🪙 About TENX Renaissance

+TENX Renaissance is a meme token that brings the fierce spirit of rebellion and rebirth to the crypto space.
+Symbolized by our bold blue mascot, it represents community strength, humor, and fearless innovation.

+### ✨ Key Features

+- **Fair Launch**: No presale, no team allocation
+- **50% Supply Burn**: Half of the total supply burned to dead address at launch
+- **Zero Taxes**: No buy or sell taxes - pure community token
+- **Community Owned**: Transparent and community-driven
+- **Total Supply**: 2 × 10³⁰ TENX (2,000,000,000,000,000,000,000,000,000,000)
+- **Final Supply**: 1 × 10³⁰ TENX (50% burned at launch)

-## 📋 Project Overview
+## 📋 Landing Page Features

 This landing page showcases the TENX Renaissance token with: